 New Community Transformation Fund

 Another community initiative takes a different approach to the challenge.
 The New Community Transformation Fund (NCTF) is a $25 million venture capital fund that invests in companies owned/operated by business leaders of color located in West Michigan.
-The co-founders of this initiative are Birgit Klohs, the retired former President and CEO of The Right Place, Inc, and Skot Welch, Founder and President of Global Bridge Builders.
+The co-founders of this initiative are Birgit Klohs, the now-retired President and CEO of The Right Place, Inc., and Skot Welch, Founder and President of Global Bridge Builders.

 Founded by investments from some of the area's best known corporate and philanthropic entities, and administered in partnership with The Right Place, Inc., NCTF works with scalable, early to mid-stage businesses and transitioning succession companies in industries including advanced manufacturing, food processing and agribusiness, life sciences and medical devices, and information technology.